simonstax/FramePack-Studio/README.md

 ## Current Features

+- **F1 and Original FramePack Models**: Define different prompts for specific time segments in your video
 - **Timestamped Prompts**: Define different prompts for specific time segments in your video
 - **Prompt Blending**: Define the blending time between timestamped prompts
-- **Basic LoRA Support**: Works with most (all?) hunyuan LoRAs but the implementation is a bit rough around the edges
+- **Basic LoRA Support**: Works with most (all?) hunyuan LoRAs
 - **Queue System**: Process multiple generation jobs without blocking the interface
 - **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file
 - **I2V and T2V**: Works with or without an input image to allow for more flexibility when working with standard LoRAs